 |Protection from water sprayed at low angles from all directions.|

 Ritherdon design and manufacture external electrical enclosures and have been doing so for over 120 years.
 You can be confident that we design and manufacture to stringent standards and that our products will perform the way we say they will.
-We don’t make claims that we can’t back up with testing.
+We don’t make claims that we can’t back up without testing.